 Good biodiversity design would respect all existing biodiversity features and do no harm to these.
 Avoidance of islands would ensure connectivity to allow for the good geneflow that is essential to maintaining healthy populations of all elements within biodiversity.
+Buckinghamshire Council's Biodiversity Net Gain Supplementary Planning Document (SPD) may be useful in securing compliance with the policy.

-Enhancement of wildlife habitats could include features such as bird and bat boxes, gaps in fences for hedgehogs and hibernacula for newts.
+Enhancement of wildlife habitats could include features such as bird and bat boxes incorporated into buildings, gaps in fences for hedgehogs and hibernacula for newts.
 Other wildlife enhancement measures are listed in the Green Guidance Note at Annex 1, which also lists local plant and tree species.

-Sympathetic landscape buffers would include a height and density of trees, hedges and planting to effectively screen rear fences or walls for close neighbours while minimising any loss of open views to the wider countryside.
-Erosion of existing landscape buffers will be resisted.
-Hard transitions, such as unscreened concrete and close boarded panel fences, would not meet the requirements of the policy.
+Sympathetic landscape buffers would include a height and density of trees, hedges and planting to effectively screen rear fences or walls for close neighbours.
+The erosion of existing landscape buffers and hard transitions, such as unscreened concrete and close boarded panel fences, are unlikely to meet the requirements of the policy.